gSchool/sql-practice-commands/psql_exercise.md

 SELECT * FROM students;
 ```

-We may not want all attribues though.
-Let's say instead we only care about the name and email of the student.
+We can specify which attributes we want.
+If we only want the name and email of the student.
 Here is the query we'd use:

 ```
-SELECT name, email FROM students
+SELECT name, email FROM students;
 ```
+### Apply a filter with WHERE clause:

-This will select the name and email from students table where the name = "Spencer Eldred".
+This will select the name and email from students table **WHERE the name = "Spencer Eldred"**.

 ```
 SELECT name, email FROM students WHERE name = 'Spencer Eldred';